 “To create and communicate passion.”

-I was beyond flattered that my coworkers – whom at the time I didn’t think knew me that well – saw me in such a positive light.
+I was beyond flattered that my coworkers – whom at the time I didn’t think they knew me that well – saw me in such a positive light.

 I’ve written professionally since the age of 11; a poem called Reach For The Top was used by my swim team in marketing materials, and if I remember correctly the team gave me a discount on my fees for a year in trade.
-A few years later several other poems were published, as well as a few articles in the local newspaper.
+A few years later several other poems were published, and a few articles in the local newspaper.
 I eventually took a writing class in high school where I met one of the most influential people in my writing career – a teacher by the name of Ms. Clarke.

-Ms. Clarke was one of those teachers that you couldn’t forget just because of her wild antics and bizarre clothing choices; she often reminded me of Leona Holmes in Pretty in Pink with her caricature-like outfits and sudden requirements that we move the class outside because ‘someone was trying to find us’.
-But for all of her quirkiness, she was able to instill in me a love for creative nonfiction with her unusual teaching style.
+Ms. Clarke was one of those teachers you couldn’t forget just because of her wild antics and bizarre clothing choices; she often reminded me of Leona Holmes in Pretty in Pink with her caricature-like outfits and sudden requirements we move the class outside because ‘someone was trying to find us’.
+But for all of her quirkiness, she instilled in me a love for creative nonfiction with her unusual teaching style.
 I’ll never forget the day she pulled out a chunk of rock, held it above her head, and said loudly, “Write about this!”
 Twenty minutes later she informed us that the ‘rock’ was from the Berlin Wall (which had fallen mere days before), and to write some more.

 But the most defining moment with Ms. Clarke was the day I read a poem in class that spoke of my mother’s death from cervical cancer earlier that year.
-Before I could finish, Ms. Clarke ran out of the room, weeping, and didn’t return to class for the remainder of the hour.
-It was then that I realized my words had power, and that I intimately understood how to wield them to create emotional responses in my reader.
+Before I could finish, Ms. Clarke ran out of the room, weeping, and didn’t return to class for the rest of the hour.
+It was then I realized my words had power, and that I intimately understood how to wield them to create emotional responses in my reader.
 After that day, I knew I’d call myself a writer eventually.